 Tayrona National Park

 Do you love to go hiking as much as I do?
-I have travelled through many of the best National Parks in the United States and would easily put Tayrona National Park on the coast of Colombia as one of my favourites!
+I have travelled through many of the best National Parks in the United States and consider Tayrona National Park on the coast of Colombia as one of my favourites!

 Nature lovers will find real adventure in Colombia’s protected national park.
-The landmark is located along the northern coastline and has beautiful points of interest that are thankfully void of any sort of development.
+The landmark is located along the northern coastline.
+It has beautiful points of interest that are thankfully void of any sort of development.
 The natural beauty is completely preserved and open for visitors to find a peaceful and serene environment.
 The park covers the hills of the Sierra Nevada de Santa Marta.

 It features many beautiful lagoons and deep rainforests that go for miles and miles.
 There is a massive variety of plant and animal life that makes this land of enchantment so appreciated.
-If you want to head to the coast and see the great beaches, I think you would be silly to not try and include Tayrona National Park in your week plans.
+If you want to head to the coast and see the great beaches, you should include Tayrona National Park in your week plans.

 Colombia is Perfect for Lovers of Dancing